Obama says values France's strong support for U.S. action on Syria

-ST. PETERSBURG (Reuters) - U.S. President Barack Obama said on Friday he values the strong support from French President Francois Hollande for action against Syria for a chemical weapons attack.
+ST. PETERSBURG, Sept 6 (Reuters) - U.S. President Barack Obama said on Friday he values the strong support from French President Francois Hollande for action against Syria for a chemical weapons attack.

 Obama and Hollande met on the sidelines of a G20 summit in St. Petersburg.
 Hollande told reporters the broadest possible coalition is needed for action against Syria and that to not respond would carry the risk of another such attack.